 What Is Vintage Fashion?

-Strictly speaking, vintage fashion is clothing and accessories that are at least 25 years old.
-However, as vintage fashion is now coveted the world over, it can be as little as two season's ago.
-ATELIER-MAYER.COM specializes in vintage fashion from 1900 – 2000.
-Collectables are about heritage, craftsmanship, quality, good design and style.
+Strictly speaking, vintage fashion is clothing and accessories that are at least 20 years old.
+However, as vintage fashion is now coveted the world over, it can be from as little as two season’s ago.
+ATELIER-MAYER.COM specialises in vintage fashion from 1900 –1990.
+Collectables are about heritage, craftsmanship, quality, style and good design.
 If a design can withstand time, then it is a solid investment.
 Wearing vintage provides an opportunity to sport beautifully made clothes that are individual, a unique piece of history and, above all, vintage is environmentally friendly because it is a recycled product.

 DEFINITION OF THE TERM VINTAGE VERSUS ANTIQUE

 An item described as vintage should speak of the era in which it was produced, of a certain quality, standard, fashion, design and aesthetic.
 Vintage is a term applicable to a wider variety of objects, including items that may or may not be antique.
 The strict definition of antique means over 100 years old.
-However, this can now often mean anything up to 1920 and earlier, when referring to clothing.
-As antique clothing becomes rarer, these garments and accessories are frequently bought by museums and designer archives to fill gaps in their collections.
+However, when referring to clothing, this can now often mean anything before 1920.
+As antique clothing becomes increasingly rare, these garments and accessories are frequently bought by museums and designer archives to fill gaps in their collections.

 Famous fashion archives and museums: